robertwtucker/kafka2scaler/README.md

 In many cases, the Scaler workflow(s) we will need to integrate with (invoke) will already exist.
 For this guide, we will create a simple workflow with only those items needed to prove the efficacy of the process.

-1. To begin, access the user interface for local instance of Scaler at [http://localhost:30600](http://localhost:30600).
+1. To begin, access the user interface for the local instance of Scaler at [http://localhost:30600](http://localhost:30600).

 2. Log in as an administrator and create a new *On Demand* workflow.
 Our example will be named *Simple Scaler Endpoint*.

 3. Using the workflow editor, add three Scaler workflow components in this order:

    * HTTP Input
    * Script
    * HTTP Output

    You can either drag and drop the components from the pallette to the canvas or just double-click them in the pallette to move them over.
 Once finished, make sure that the components are all linked together in the aforementioned order.

 ![Scaler workflow components linked](docs/images/scaler-workflow.png)